ImgBotApp/InternetNL/detail/web/ipv6/web-reach/verdict/good_en.md

-The web server is reachable over IPv6.
+Your web server is reachable over IPv6.